That’s right, my personal blog is back… again (technically).

 After a few months disconnected from those previous activities, during which I cleared my mind and rethought my priorities, I began to return little by little to some of them, but I preferred to wait a while longer before returning to blogging.
 I wasn’t ready for it yet, and there was also some maintenance I had been performing to them while they were online and that I wasn’t willing to resume.

-As if fate supported my idea, in August the worst imaginable thing happened when I lost the domain by accidentally letting it expire due to a confusion with my then registrar (some local company I used only because I could buy domains without card) and it passed into the hands of a spammer.
+As if fate supported my idea, in August the worst imaginable thing happened when I lost the domain by accidentally letting it expire due to a confusion with my then registrar (some local company I used only because I could buy domains without card) and it went into the hands of a spammer.
 I knew he wasn’t going to give it back except for an absurdly high price (which I had no way to pay), so I crossed my fingers hoping that the next year he either would choose not to renew it or would forget to.

-On May 15, 2012, fourteen months after the blog closed, it would be a year since the U2 concert I attended at the Azteca Stadium.
+On May 15th, 2012, fourteen months after the blog was closed down, it would be a year since the U2 concert I attended at the Azteca Stadium.
 It was an extraordinary espectacle and I never came to write a post about it at the time due to not having the blogs back then, so I thought the anniversary was a good opportunity.
 I then set up a new blog on a default WordPress installation using my other domain (manuelfte.com) and wrote an article announcing my return (which is why now I say that I returned again).
 However, bad luck meant that at that time I was in final exams, which prevented me from writing the story, and I took down that short-living blog too.

-In June, with my lost domain’s expiration date close, I made a backorder to Name.com so that I’d automatically buy it if the spammer didn’t renew it, and in October fortunately he let it expire and I got it back; but I was still wondering whether to restore the blog or not.
+In June, with my lost domain’s expiration date close, I made a backorder on Name.com so that I’d automatically buy it if the spammer didn’t renew it, and in October fortunately he let it expire and I got it back; but I was still wondering whether to restore the blog or not.

 Finally, a few months ago, the fact that I had so many things I wanted to write and nowhere to write them began to overwhelm me, so I concluded that it was time to return.
-In order to avoid the complications of the maintenance work, I considered that perhaps it would be a good idea to set up the blog on WordPress.com, a platform that I always claimed to hate because of how limited it is but that in this case could free me of a lot of load, so in April I bought the update to use it with my own domain, imported the posts, and began the task of trying to adjust it to my needs.
+In order to avoid the complications of the maintenance work, I considered that perhaps it would be a good idea to set up the blog on WordPress.com, a platform that I always claimed to hate because of how limited it is but that in this case could save me a lot of work, so in April I bought the update to use it with my own domain, imported the posts, and began the task of trying to adjust it to my needs.
 Fortunately, I regretted it just in time.
 Those three months were enough for me to confirm that WordPress.com is a piece of rubbish even bigger than I thought.
 No effort-saving could excuse such limitations (I’ve published a more complete analysis in WordPress.com vs. self-hosted WordPress: pros and cons), so I installed a copy of WordPress locally and got down to work.